 Driver Licensing.
 Each year, state legislatures debate hundreds of bills relating to various aspects of driver licensing, including REAL ID, unlicensed driving, driver’s licenses for military veterans, older drivers and teen drivers.

 Speed Limits.
 In 2014, 37 states considered bills regarding speed, including increasing fines for speeding, setting speed limits, and punishing serious speeding offenders in school or work zones.

 Aggressive Driving.
 Laws in 10 states penalize aggressive drivers.
 Hand gestures, shouting, speeding, tailgating, driving on the shoulder, weaving in and out of traffic, or any combination of these activities may fall within the definition of aggressive driving.

 Pedestrian and Bicycle Safety.
 Pedestrians and bicyclists are among the most vulnerable users of roadways.
-In 2013, 40 states considered more than 200 bills regarding pedestrian and bicycle safety.
-The most prevalent approaches in 2013 included increased fines for injuring or killing a vulnerable user, education requirements for motorists on interacting with pedestrians and bicyclists, strategies to increase safety near schools and safe bicycle passing laws.
+In 2014, 41 states considered more than 200 bills regarding pedestrian and bicycle safety.